mtlynch/mtlynch.io/_posts/2019-12-28-vue-static.md

 If you upload these files to a static hosting service, you can access your pre-rendered web app without the need for a Node server.
 I explain that more below.
 (TODO: link)

-## A simple two-page app
+## Adding an About page

-To make things more interesting, I'm going to add an additional page to this app:
+To make things more interesting, I'll add a new page to this app that displays information about how Vue and Nuxt render the page:

 ### `pages/about.vue`